rahuldadlani03/GitHub-Pages-Project/index.md

 ## Outside of Academics and Career

 ### Hobbies and Passions
 - **Working out:** I workout 5 to 6 days a week.
 It's helped me build a routine and stay mentally and physically healthy.
 I've also met some life long friends along the way.

-- **Videography:** I've been filming and editing videos for the last 9 years. lately with covid, I've gotten more into editing.
+- **Videography:** I've been filming and editing videos for the last 9 years.
+Lately with covid, I've leaned into editing since I can't go outside as much and have been enjoying switching from Final Cut Pro X to Davinci Resolve.

 ### Favoriote Quote
 > Start early, start often -Rick Ord